Zhiyuan-Amos/blog/_posts/2023-02-07-test-principles.md

 This article will cover pointers on writing tests across the different levels of the test pyramid including:

-1. Internal (i.e. implementation details that are not exposed to the end-user)
+1. Internal (i.e. implementation details that do not impact the end-user consuming the software)
 2. Unit
 3. Integration